gturri/aXMLRPC/README.md

 #### FLAGS_8BYTE_INT

 The client will be able to handle 8 byte integer values (longs).
-The xml type tag <i8> will be used.
+The xml type tag `<i8>` will be used.
 This is not in the specification but some libraries and servers support this behaviour.
-If this isn't enabled you cannot recieve 8 byte integers and if you try to send a long the value must be within the 4byte integer range.
+If this isn't enabled you cannot recieve 8 byte integers and if you try to send a long, the value must be within the 4 byte integer range.

 License
 =======